Losant/losant-templates/application-templates/connected-product-foundation/README.md

 1. Set a password for the CPF's system admin.
 Navigate to **User and Groups** using the left navigation.
 Click the `system-admin@example.com` user from the list.
 Click the **Change Password?** checkbox and provide a secure password.
 1. Enable the **Simulator** and **Check Thresholds** workflows.
 The simulation workflow replays device data from the `TurbineEngine.csv` file once a minute and records that data to the example Turbofan devices.
 1. Set a secure value for the `cpf-jwt-password-reset-secret` [Application Global](https://docs.losant.com/applications/overview/#application-globals).
-This secret is used to sign tokens as part of forgot password process.
+This secret is used to sign tokens as part of the forgot password process.

 The CPF can now be accessed using your application’s default [Experience Slug](https://docs.losant.com/experiences/domains/#experience-slugs) (e.g. `<YOUR_APPLICATION_ID>.onlosant.com`).
 Once you navigate to that URL with your browser, you’ll automatically be redirected to the CPF’s log in page (/login) where you can login using your system admin's email and password.